MelKorSA/fiscal-flow/README.md

 **Fiscal Flow** is a modern, open-source personal finance management application built with Next.js, TypeScript, and Prisma.
 It empowers users to take control of their financial lives with intuitive expense tracking, budget management, and AI-powered insights.

-**Fiscal Flow** is a modern, open-source personal finance management application built with Next.js, TypeScript, and Prisma.
-It empowers users to take control of their financial lives with intuitive expense tracking, budget management, and AI-powered insights.

 <div align="center">
   <h3>📊 Application Screenshots</h3>
 </div>